Report 1: DSIR 16/224: 1/10/1919 to 31/3/1920

 Examination of the "fines" was carried out on the lines laid out by A D Hall as described in the Journal of the Chemical Society, LXXXV (1904) p 950.

 Alfred Daniel Hall worked at the Rothamsted Experimental Station, and his method was designed for soil analysis.
 It consisted simply of agitating the sample in water in a beaker, and decanting the un-settled supernatant layer after fixed times of settlement, these times being calculated to yield standard particle size cuts in accordance with Stokes' spherical particle model.
-Acknowledged as imprecise but but taking several weeks to perform, it was fine for Rothamsted's century-long experiments, but for cement it yielded questionable results, as demonstrated by their eccentric Rosin/Rammler plots.
+Acknowledged as imprecise but taking several weeks to perform, it was fine for Rothamsted's century-long experiments, but for cement it yielded questionable results, as demonstrated by their eccentric Rosin/Rammler plots.

 Taking the size of the particles as derived from this test and using the formula E = 3(N-1) gives the following energy values:-